learn-safran-navigation-timing/skydel-remote-api/Cpp/README.txt

 IMPORTANT for Linux:
 The SdxApi project depends on libuuid.
-Command to install on Ubuntu : sudo apt-get install uuid-dev Commnad to install on Fedora : sudo yum install uuid-devel
+Command to install on Ubuntu : sudo apt-get install uuid-dev

 * HOW TO RUN EXAMPLES *